Exposé (Lost): Production

-During season one, the writers had the idea of introducing a character who was an actress and also created the outline of the fictional show where she would work Exposé.
+During season one, the writers had the idea of introducing a character who was an actress and also created the outline of the fictional show where she would work, Exposé.
 The "long, daunting hours" on the writer's room would sometimes lead to creating episodes of the fictional show, with ten being done when the Nikki-centered episode was written.
 Originally, there was going to be an entire flashback episode in which Nikki was going to be a crime-fighting stripper, only to have it revealed that she was actually an actress.
 The idea was shortened to just one flashback spot.
 The role of Mr. LaShade was written with Billy Dee Williams in mind and, when he was cast, the color scheme of LaShade's hat was chosen in reference to his costume worn in his famed role as Lando Calrissian.

 Nikki and Paulo were killed off due to being disliked by much of Lost's fan base.
 Show runner Damon Lindelof admitted that the couple were "universally despised" by fans.
 Lindelof explained that "back when we (the producers) had more good faith with the audience, we could have gotten away with these shenanigans.
 Given the backlash against them, we had to clean up the mess."
 The decision to kill them off in one flashback episode was decided by the producers in December 2006.
 It was also stated by Lindelof and fellow show runners Carlton Cuse that despite Nikki and Paulo's bad reception, they felt the episode was necessary to explain their original plan of introducing former background characters to the main cast.
 Lindelof suggested having the characters be buried alive.
-Although actress Kiele Sanchez said that she wasn't bothered by the general dislike of her character, she was very nervous during the burial scene, because she has claustrophobia.
+Although actress Kiele Sanchez said that she was not bothered by the general dislike of her character, she was very nervous during the burial scene, because she has claustrophobia.
 Speculation about the duo's deaths began months before the actual episode aired.
 Santoro said in an interview with Brazilian Rolling Stone that his character was going to die in the middle of the third season.
 Another clue about the deaths came when it was announced that Sanchez was signed on to film a fall 2007 pilot for the ABC show, Football Wives.